panodata/rex9/README.md

 ## About

-reX is a public transport routing software based on time, locations, interests, and heuristics.
+reX9 is a public transport routing software based on time, locations, interests, and heuristics.